MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests.md

 <!-- ====================================================================== -->
 ## Handle specific protocol schemes

 You can register your PWA as a protocol handler.
 When a user clicks on a link that uses the protocol scheme your app registered to, your app is launched automatically.
-This can be used by users to easily share links to specific parts or functionality of your app with each other.
+This enables users to easily share links to specific parts or functionality of your app with each other.

 To register as a protocol handler, use the `protocol_handlers` manifest member: